jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 |                                   | verified.                         |
 +-----------------------------------+-----------------------------------+

-[Limits in Amazon SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/limits.html) in the *Amazon Simple Email Service Developer Guide*.
+For more information about these limits, see [Limits in Amazon SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/limits.html) in the *Amazon Simple Email Service Developer Guide*.

 Amazon Simple Notification Service (Amazon SNS) Limits {#limits_sns}
 ------------------------------------------------------